ParallelMaths/parallel/pages/10-08-map-mathematics.md

 :::

 ::: problem id=2_3 marks=1
-__2.3__ For every second delay between P-waves arriving and the S-waves arriving, we can add 8 km to the distance of the seismic event.
+__2.3__ For every 1 second delay between the P-waves arriving and the S-waves arriving, we can add 8 km to the distance of the seismic event.
 In this example, what was the rough delay between the P-waves and the S-waves arriving?

 * [ ] 20 seconds
 * [x] 20 minutes